-The average length of each meeting was about one hour.
+The meeting lasted about one hour

-As a rule, the committee may invite to attend its meetings the General Counsel, the Chief Financial Officer and the Secretary of the Board of Directors, as well as, on each occasion, the managers responsible for the areas involved in the transactions being reviewed.
-In addition, further to the amendments made to the Related-party Procedure in November 2014, at least one Statutory Auditor, typically the Chairman of the Board of Statutory Auditors, almost always attended the committee's meetings on their own volition.
+As usual, the committee invited to attend its meeting the General Counsel, the Chief Financial Officer and the Secretary of the Board of Directors, as well as the managers responsible for the areas concerned.
+The Chairman of the Board of Statutory Auditors and one statutory auditor also decided to take part in the meeting.

-Transactions with Related Parties executed in 2017 are reviewed in the "Other Information" section of the separate and consolidated financial statements.
+Transactions with Related Parties executed in 2018 are reviewed in the "Intercompany and Related-party Transactions" section of the separate and consolidated financial statements

-COMPENSATION COMMITTEE AND COMPENSATION OF DIRECTOR
+COMPENSATION COMMITTEE AND COMPENSATION OF DIRECTORS